willy-vvu/seniorproject/app/content/topic-exploration.md

 I would like my senior year to be a time in which I can invest larger portions of my time to get returns much larger than I had ever before.
 I've reached a point in which I can think up ideas that require much larger portions of time to reasonably achieve.
 Of course, I would not want my college applications to be jeopardized by my investing, so I most of my project work will take place after the new year.
 As always, I would like to continue to grow my programming and math skills.

 Recently, thinking about educational technologies has opened my eyes to the new articles in newspapers and magazines every week.
-In the past week alone, I picked up two articles from the Wall Street Journal and TIME Magazine about technology in the classroom, which were both very relevant to my project as well as society today.
+In the past week alone, I picked up two articles from the Wall Street Journal and TIME Magazine about technology in the classroom, which were both very relevant to my project as well as society today.;

 ![](topic-exploration/TIME.jpg)
 ![](topic-exploration/Wall Street.jpg)